 “Venice is too expensive, don’t go there.”
 People always say Venice is super expensive, but that’s not necessarily true.
 If you don’t go to the most touristy neighbourhoods for your drinks and meals, say the San Marco square or the Rialto Bridge, than you don’t have to spend a fortune.

 San Marco square and Rialto Bridge are of course the go to places if you’ve never been to Venice, and I’m not saying you should avoid these areas all together.
 Just that there is so much more to explore!

 Venice is first and foremost a city to just wander around.
-Leave your map and Lonely Planet in your hotel room and let the islands guide you across their bridges, along the canals and piazzas and you’ll get to know the real Venice.
-You’ll be surprised at the number of tourists you’ll see, or should I say not see, if you wander off the beaten track.
+Leave your map and Lonely Planet in your hotel room and let the islands guide you across their bridges, along the canals and piazzas.
+This way you’ll get to know the real Venice.
+You’ll be surprised at the number of tourists you’ll see, or should I say, not see, if you wander off the beaten track.

 There are streets and alleyways where you won’t meet a soul.
 And that’s just the way I like it, away from those annoying tourists with their selfiesticks and no attention to anything real that goes on around them.

 So first things first, you’ve found a cheap flight on Skyscanner or Kayak or Expedia.
 Next on your list, where should you stay?

 Hotels can get pretty pricey on one the islands.
 On the mainland (Mestre) they are often cheaper, but you have to take a bus to the busstation at Piazalle Roma and walk or take a Vaporetto from there to get into Venice.
 Which can be pretty annoying if you’re only there for a few days.